Notre Dame College Prep: Athletics

 The hockey team won three state tournaments in 1976, 1992, and 2010 in the AHAI State Tournament, the governing body of hockey in Illinois.

 Notre Dame College Prep has fielded one of the top-ranked basketball teams in Illinois and several graduates have gone on to successful college basketball and professional careers, including Jim Les and Matt Mooney, who each played in the NBA.

+Notre Dame College Prep's football team won the 2021 Chicago Prep Bowl.